How to install LibreOffice 4.2 on Linux Mint, Ubuntu, Xubuntu, Debian...

 The desktop-integration package is not mandatory, but provides menu shortcuts for LibreOffice.
 If you don't install desktop-integration, you can launch LibO with the following command:

-If you're installing a development release (Beta), you can launch it with the following command:
+If you're installing a development release (Beta) of LO 4.3, you can launch it with the following command:

 To remove prior installations of LibreOffice: